6 Tips for a Great Letter of Recommendation

 Express your thanks.
 On a day when you feel the class was particularly good or the teacher was in fine form, tell her so.
 If you enjoyed a particular project or assignment, say so as you hand it in (don’t wait to complain about the grade after it is returned).
 You want to be an eager, conscientious student.

-How can I thank the writers of my letters of recommendation for college?
+How can I thank the writer of my letter of recommendation for college?

 Make sure to let your recommenders know where you are accepted: run by their office between classes and share your good news, and say thanks for the recommendation.
 Write another nice note at the end of the year, just before graduation, to let them know how much you appreciate their help in getting you through high school and into college.